Wednesday June 12, 2019

 - Add greens (like kale, cabbage, and spinach) to soups, chilis, and stir fries.

 - Ensure you have a fruit or a vegetable every time you eat.
-Bananas are an easy, travel friendly option (link to noni fruit leather banana blog)
+Bananas are an easy, travel friendly option.
+Click here for why bananas are good for your health!

 - Snack on nuts, seeds, and dried fruit instead of crackers and chips